• About

 What To Serve With Toum

 Well, the list is quite endless.
-It is the perfect companion for shish tawook, rotisserie chicken, and chicken shawarma.
+This garlic sauce recipe is the perfect companion for shish tawook(chicken skewers), rotisserie chicken, and chicken shawarma.

 We like to put a little bit of it on everything.
 The sauce is also often used as a dip.
 It goes amazingly well with grilled chicken kabobs, chicken wings, batata harra, and mighty homemade fries.
 It's an integral part of the Lebanese mezze culture, including popular dishes like tabbouleh, baba ghanoush, hummus, and fattoush.